raivivek/raivivek.github.io/content/science/physics-of-life.md

 explore than ever before.
 A fundamental shift is happening in the nature and method of scientific discovery than the past.
 Single disciplinary science is becoming rarer, and so is the era of monogamous collaboration.
-A lot of exciting stuff is coming from the people working on these interfaces and borrowing ideas from multiple disciplines, highly collaborative and consortium like projects are being increasingly proposed and carried out.
+A lot of exciting stuff is coming from the people working on the interfaces and borrowing ideas from multiple disciplines.
+Thanks to the internet and digital revolution, highly collaborative and consortium like projects are becoming a norm and are being increasingly proposed and carried out.

-This is where  In such a rapidly transforming world of science, it would be naive to imagine a world of biology without the use of advances in physics, chemistry, mathematics and engineering.
-That's where a program like the [Physics of Life](https://theory.ncbs.res.in/physlife2017) comes into the picture.
+In such a rapidly transforming world of science, it would be naive to imagine a world of biology without the use of advances in physics, chemistry, mathematics and engineering.
+That is where a program like the [Physics of Life](https://theory.ncbs.res.in/physlife2017) comes into the picture.

 Physics of Life is an annual monsoon school organized by Simons Centre for Study